vippsas/vipps-developers/vipps-test-environment.md

 with details.

-If you use an emulator, and not the native apps installed on a phone, you may experience problems - such as having to log in "from scratch" every time you start Vipps in the emulator.
+If you use an emulator, and not the native apps installed on a phone, you may experience problems - including having to log in "from scratch" every time you start Vipps in the emulator.

 ### Limitations of the test apps